 America is working hard to incorporate the private sector with SpaceX recently sending the first two astronauts to the ISS since 2011 aboard hardware made in the USA.

-Let’s take a look at the hard numbers to see how the cost of going to the moon compares to the cost of other projects before we try to tackle the somewhat more subjective concept of what gains can be attributed to going to the moon.
+Let’s take a look at the hard numbers to see how the cost of going to the moon compares to the cost of other projects.
+Then I’ll tackle the subjective question of what gains can be attributed to going to the moon.

-That makes the total Apollo Program cost $163 billion inflation-adjusted to 2008 [2020 Update: $194 billion].
+That makes the total Apollo Program cost $194 billion inflation-adjusted to 2020.

 That’s our total cost to go to the moon.

 Let’s also look at the Apollo Program cost compared to other major government expenditures in U.S. history.

 NASA’s official budget appropriations for the entire organization from 1960 to 1973, including work after the final Apollo mission, was $56.6 billion.